 Cysts are fluid-filled sacs that can form on the ovaries.
-They are very common in women, especially during the childbearing years.
+Ovarian cysts are very common in women, especially during the childbearing years.

-Tumours can form in the ovaries, just as they form in other parts of the body.
-They can be either non- cancerous (benign) or cancerous (malignant).
+Tumours can also form in the ovaries, just as they form in other parts of the body.
+They can be either non-cancerous (benign) or cancerous (malignant).

-Pelvic inflammatory disease (PID) is an infection in the ovaries, uterus, or fallopian tubes.
+Pelvic inflammatory disease (PID) is an inflammation of the ovaries, uterus, or fallopian tubes.
 It is most often caused by sexually transmitted infections like gonorrhoea or chlamydia.
 It is one of the most common causes of pelvic pain in women.

 Surgery to remove the uterus and ovaries is known as hysterectomy/oophorectomy.
 In rare cases a small piece of the ovary may accidentally be left behind.
 The remnant can grow and develop painful cysts.

 Mittelschmerz is a common type of pain that occurs during ovulation - the midpoint between menstrual periods, about 2 weeks before a period may begin.
 Most of the time, it is a mild annoyance.
 In rare instances, it can be unbearable.

 If you have concerns about ovarian pain, book an appointment to seek medical advice.